quixio/docker-registry-project-files/README.md

 This application demonstrates how to process data in Kafka with Python using [Quix Streams](https://quix.io/docs/quix-streams/introduction.html).
 It uses data in a publicly available read-only Kafka cluster and illustrates how to process the data with a stateful hopping window operator.

-This application assumes the data will contain a field called `my_value`.

 You can adapt this code to suit your needs.

 ## How to run